n3rdbeere/31c3_fahrplan2tex/README.md

 ## Usage

-put the files given in this repository: https://github.com/n3rdbeere/cccamp_herald_card in the directory and then run the parser.
+clone the repository and hit `perl fahrplan2tex.pl`

-It will create a pdf named as the event-ID of each event in the directory.
+It will create a pdf named as the event-ID of each event in a directory named after the version of the schedule.

-# 31c3_fahrplan2tex